 This is how it’s done.

 How does a club player approach an endgame?
-He usually starts out with calculating few moves ahead to see what can be done and how the game can be converting into a win.
+He usually starts out by calculating a few moves ahead to see what can be done and how the game can be converted into a win.

 That’s an incorrect approach.

 Grandmasters don’t calculate the exact variations of the bet.
 They start with the ‘planning’.
 The key is to position the King and the Pawns into ideal squares.
 Strong players start by visualizing where each and every pawn and piece should go.
 Only when this is clear, they start thinking about how that can be achieved.
 This order is very important to keep in mind if you want to become a proficient endgame player and reach a master’s level.

 Sometimes things go not as planned.
 May be because you didn’t take something into consideration or may be it’s simply not possible to reach the position you were counting on.
 Regardless of the reason, the original plan is not relevant anymore.
 This is a huge psychological hit, and the majority of club players cannot take it and simply give up.

 Grandmasters are wired differently.

 They don’t put all the eggs in one basket, and typically have a Plan ‘B’.
 If the main plan fails, they have a backup.
 This is a very wise approach.
 It helps not only to play better moves over the board [aka the confidence booster] but also prevents the psychological breakdown.